AI4Bharat/IndicXlit/README.md

 ```

-To download and decompress the model file and joint vocabulary files use following commmand,
+- To download and decompress the model file and joint vocabulary files use the following commmand.

 ```bash
 # download the IndicXlit models